PauloMaced0/Search-Engine/README.md

 The `BM25Searcher` class is responsible for searching documents based on the BM25 ranking model.

-> **Note**: The `BM25Searcher` class is mentioned in the code but not defined in the provided snippet.
-Yet to be implemented for the searching functionality.
+> **Note**: The `BM25Searcher` class is mentioned in the code but doesn't work as expected.
+Yet to be completed and tested for the searching functionality.
 """

 ## Dependencies